 - You can also find Observatory House and the Calton Hill Observatory.
 Inspiration is Greek again.
 You can learn more on the ROE website.

-As you walk around the hill, you discover the newest parts of the city of Edinburgh.
+As you walk around the hill (see the map at the top of the article), you discover the newest parts of the city of Edinburgh.
 On one side, you can see the sea and the island of Inchkeith.

 The South slopes of Calton Hill Edinburgh are very steep.
 From there you have a really good views of the New Parliament House building.